Honeymoon in Vinales Cuba: Exploring beauty and romance in a crumbling Paradise

 The first and most important thing I have to say about Cuba is that this island is home to the nicest people in the world.

 I am still in disbelief at how kind and helpful every person we encountered was to us.
-Not only was everyone extremely helpful and friendly, it was in a completely genuine and non-solicitous way.
+Not only was everyone extremely helpful and friendly, but it was also in a completely genuine and non-solicitous way.

 They were nice to us because they ARE nice, not because they felt like they had to be, or were trying to get anything out of it.
 In a time where it feels like Americans are frequently dropping the ball on kindness, this welcoming community was a tremendous relief.